Skip to content

 Fortuitous accident is not a crime (lack of intent).
 But you have civil liability (you pay for window).
 If you're a minor and broke it playing, civil responsibles are your parents (Art.
 1903 CC).

 Judicial expert or company repair estimate.
 If victim exaggerates (asks €2000 for minimal scratch), we can request counter-expertise.
-Many cases resolved in conformity paying realistic amount.
+Many cases are resolved through a plea agreement (conformidad) paying a realistic amount.

 Paying is a highly valued mitigating factor (damage repair, Art.
 21.5 CP), can reduce penalty to fine or even suspension.
-But doesn't automatically erase crime unless conformity with reduction to misdemeanor (without criminal record).
+But it doesn't automatically erase the offence unless a plea agreement (conformidad) reduces it to a minor offence (without criminal record).

 Looking for a Vandalism Lawyer in Spain?